wesbos/dad-jokes/readme.md

 ---

-**Q:** What sits on a pirate's shoulder and calls, "Pieces of seven, Pieces of seven"
+**Q:** What sits on a pirate's shoulder and calls, "Pieces of seven, Pieces of seven"?

 **A:** Parroty error.